millieXie/FusionMamba/README.md

 ## 7.Path
 You need to modify the data input path in lines 47-48 of the TaskFusion_dataset.py file.
 If you intend to train using CT-MRI data, ensure that the structure of the CT-MRI data, after data augmentation, matches the structure of the KAIST dataset.
-Additionally, replace lwir with CT and visible with MRI.
+Additionally, replace lwir with CT/PET/SPECT and visible with MRI.

 ## 8.Citation